Jump Start Program

 - The second step is to develop a personalized treatment program designed by a team of pediatric specialists, including: pediatrician, pediatric physiatrist, physical, occupational and speech therapists, registered dietician, neuropsychologist, care manager, pediatric rehabilitation nurses and patient care assistants.

-Good Shepherd’s Second Chance Rehabilitation Program inpatient services include:
+Good Shepherd’s Jump Start Rehabilitation Program inpatient services include:

 - Pre-admission evaluation by nurse liaison upon referral

 - Specialty evaluations, based on each child’s specific needs

 Additional services offered in the Jump Start Rehabilitation Program:

 - Medication management to identify the best medication profile to manage each child’s needs